felipemarkson/newtonpy/README.md

 # NewtonPy

-A package to solve nonlinear equations by Newton–Raphson method
+A package to solve nonlinear equations by newtonpy–Raphson method

 ## Exemple